ClimbingAl/CONCRETE/site_content/structure/overview.md

 This is a collection of inter-related material for many people with different needs.
 It is not really meant to be consumed linearly.
 Unfortunately this makes it one-size-fits-none.
 It is broadly organised into 3 high-level categories:

 -   Socio-technical material about the 'foundation', ways of working, and services. **What** is it?
--   The practical journey or development path.  **How** do we make and maintain this?
+-   The practical journey or development path.  **How** do we make, maintain, and add to this?
 -   Some holistic perspectives about potential implications or opportunities: more strategic **Why**?

 Basic search is provided.